 The formal living room actually ended up being Dixon's favorite because of how open and airy it is—it opens up right into the kitchen area.
 "You can spend time together while making dinner or entertaining, and it feels really comfortable," Dixon tells us.
 And while it definitely feels sophisticated and easy on the eyes, everything was curated because it also added some value.
 For example, they also "included a console table with ottomans beneath for additional seating while entertaining," Girard explains.

 And even this little section of the family room speaks to the overall feel of the home, which Girard describes as having "a coastal (almost Hamptons-esque) vibe."
 This really shines through in the color scheme.
 "We went with a lot of neutral colors in the space to accentuate the natural elements.
-We probably have more whites and light colors than most homes with two young kids, but I just love how light and airy light colors can make a space so I went for it anyway," she explains.
+We probably have more whites and light colors than most homes with two young kids, but I just love how light and airy light colors can make a space, so I went for it anyway," she explains.

 At the Family Table

 "We started from scratch in the dining room as Jessie's previous dining furniture was too small for the space," which allowed them to really honor the architectural bones of the home.
 "We wanted to bring in some natural elements to complement the finishes of the home, so we opted for a large wood table and rattan dining chairs."
-To dress things up a bit, they opted for a timeless chandelier that really "elevates the room along with the Loom Decor curtains that include a simple contrasting color band around the edges."
-And then, they "styled the built-in shelves with a mix of cookbooks, bowls, mugs, miscellaneous kitchen" items and décor pieces, Girard explains.
+To dress things up a bit, they opted for a timeless chandelier that really "elevates the room, along with the Loom Decor curtains that include a simple contrasting color band around the edges."
+And then, they "styled the built-in shelves with a mix of cookbooks, bowls, mugs, miscellaneous kitchen" items, and décor pieces, Girard explains.

 A Moody Study

 "The library was a fun project because the home came with the high-gloss navy paint on the walls and the beautiful built-ins," which allowed them to experiment more with the color scheme.
 Even though it offered an opportunity to experiment more, the library still feels cohesive, thanks to the bright white elements, artwork, and traditional furniture.
 We love how the cognac leather coffee table grounds the space, too.
 "Jessie wanted this space to be a secondary living/reading room and include a desk for her kids do to their homework as well."
-The more rich, deep blue colors definitely lend themselves to a more serious environment conducive to studying.
+The rich, deep blue colors definitely lend themselves to a more serious environment conducive to studying.

 As with the rest of the home, the main goal in the family room was "to strike that balance between eloquent and livable," Dixon tells us.
 Right before they moved, they had actually just redone the family room in their prior house, "so there was a new ivory sofa, a leather ottoman, a large piece of black-and-white art and a lovely gray and white rug," Dixon tells us.

 It's definitely the heart of the home, Girard says.
 "Right off of the kitchen, Jessie and her family can lounge after work and school, read, and play" in here.
-"Since this space is frequently used by her kids, we opted for a large, charcoal colored ottoman in place of a coffee table and maximized the seating with a sofa, loveseat, and armchair," she tells us.
+"Since this space is frequently used by her kids, we opted for a large, charcoal-colored ottoman in place of a coffee table and maximized the seating with a sofa, love seat, and armchair," she tells us.

 And it's really all about contrast.
-"For a more casual feel in this room, we leaned two pieces of layered artwork from Artfully Walls on the fireplace mantle and incorporated lots of cozy textiles," she says.
+"For a more casual feel in this room, we leaned two pieces of layered artwork from Artfully Walls on the fireplace mantel and incorporated lots of cozy textiles," she says.
 "The black lacquer console is another favorite piece and adds a bit of drama to the space, which is offset by the bone in-lay mirror above it (also from Serena & Lily).
-The barstools are a whitewashed wood finish from Anthropologie and compliment the coastal feel of the home's architecture."
+The barstools are a whitewashed wood finish from Anthropologie and complement the coastal feel of the home's architecture."

 A Bright Master Bedroom

 "We tend to gravitate to more transitional elements that have a timeless quality, but I also love the natural elements in coastal design.
-Since the house had such beautiful floors and natural beams it really felt like monochromatic and timeless was the right direction to take," Dixon tells us.
-We love how the more casual, coast-inspired elements in this bedroom are balanced out by the sophisticated bedding and luxe deep green bedframe.
+Since the house had such beautiful floors and natural beams, it really felt like monochromatic and timeless was the right direction to take," Dixon tells us.
+We love how the more casual, coast-inspired elements in this bedroom are balanced out by the sophisticated bedding and luxe deep green bed frame.